dnhansen/comark/c-notes.md

 The braces in all of the above cases may of course contain variable declarations and so on as usual.
 Members of incomplete types are not allowed.

 After the struct has been named it has incomplete type: it is only when the entire struct definition is complete that it has complete type.
-Since the variable declarations inside a struct definition do not allow incomplete types, the following is \emph{not} allowed:
+Since the variable declarations inside a struct definition do not allow incomplete types, the following is *not* allowed:

     struct s { struct s t; };